HL7/fhir-mdi-ig/input/pagecontent/specification.md

 </table>

 # Capability Statements & Claiming Conformance to This Specification
-To claim conformance to this specification, FHIR servers SHALL:
-* Be able to populate all profile data elements that have a minimum cardinality >= 1 and/or are flagged as Must Support as defined by that profile’s StructureDefinition.
-* Conform to this IG’s Server Capability Statement expectations for that profile’s type.

-FHIR servers implementing this MDI IG are expected to conform to the [US Core Server CapabilityStatement](https://www.hl7.org/fhir/us/core/CapabilityStatement-us-core-server.html) and have the following capabilities (behaviors) for each actor.
+To claim conformance to this specification, FHIR servers SHALL be able to populate all profile data elements that have a minimum cardinality >= 1 and/or are flagged as MustSupport as defined by that profile’s StructureDefinition.
+FHIR servers implementing this MDI specification are expected to conform to the [US Core Server CapabilityStatement](https://www.hl7.org/fhir/us/core/CapabilityStatement-us-core-server.html) and have the following capabilities (behaviors) for each actor.

 **Forensic toxicology LIMS FHIR server** is responsible for:
 * Producing a valid DiagnosticReport - Toxicology Lab Result to MDI
-* Producing a valid Bundle Message Toxicology To MDI that includes the DiagnosticReport
+* Producing a valid Bundle - Message Toxicology to MDI that includes the DiagnosticReport
 * Sending the Bundle Message to an MDI system data consumer

 **MDI system FHIR server** is responsible for:
-* Consuming a valid Bundle Message Toxicology To MDI received from a forensic toxicology LIMS
+* Consuming a valid Bundle - Message Toxicology to MDI received from a forensic toxicology LIMS
 * Querying an EDRS for an existing case record
-* Receiving a valid Composition - MDI to EDRS from an EDRS data source
+* Receiving a valid Bundle - Document MDI to EDRS from an EDRS data source
-* Creating a new valid Composition - MDI to EDRS
+* Creating a new valid Bundle - Document MDI to EDRS
-* Updating an existing Composition - MDI to EDRS
+* Updating an existing Bundle - Document MDI to EDRSS
-* Sending a valid Composition - MDI to EDRS to an EDRS data consumer
+* Sending a valid Bundle - Document MDI to EDRS to an EDRS data consumer

 **Electronic Death Reporting System (EDRS) FHIR server** is responsible for:
 * Receiving a query from an MDI system
-* Producing and returning a valid Composition - MDI to EDRS to an MDI system
+* Producing and returning a valid Bundle - Document MDI to EDRS to an MDI system
-* Receiving and consuming a valid Composition - MDI to EDRS from an MDI system
+* Receiving and consuming a valid Bundle - Document MDI to EDRS from an MDI system

-**MDI FHIR Interactions Summary Table** ([definitions](https://www.hl7.org/fhir/http.html)) **MDI FHIR Interactions Summary Table** ([definitions](https://www.hl7.org/fhir/http.html))
+**MDI FHIR Interactions Summary Table** ([definitions](https://www.hl7.org/fhir/http.html))
 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}
-.tg td{border-color:black;border-style:solid;border-width:1px;font-family:Arial, sans-serif;font-size:14px;
-  overflow:hidden;padding:10px 5px;word-break:normal;}
-.tg th{border-color:black;border-style:solid;border-width:1px;font-family:Arial, sans-serif;font-size:14px;
-  font-weight:normal;overflow:hidden;padding:10px 5px;word-break:normal;}
+.tg td{border-color:black;border-style:solid;border-width:1px; overflow:hidden;padding:2px 2px;word-break:normal;}
+.tg th{border-color:black;border-style:solid;border-width:1px; font-weight:normal;overflow:hidden;padding:2px 2px;word-break:normal;}
 .tg .tg-0lax{text-align:left;vertical-align:top}
 </style>
 <table class="tg">